zveda/cash-rip/README.md

 # Installation

-Drag and drop cashRip.zip into the 'installed plugins' manager in electron-cash version 3.3.1 and above.
+Drag and drop cashRip.zip into Tools->Installed_Plugins manager in electron-cash version 3.3.1 and above.

 # Usage